TrendingTechnology/risa-bot/README.md

 # Risa

+![Risa](https://i.ibb.co/JnkVh0L/18-cropped.jpg)

 #### Introduction

-![Risa](https://i.ibb.co/JnkVh0L/18-cropped.jpg)

 Risa is an nHentai discord bot that will help you browse and download your favorite doujin inside your own discord server.

 #### Manual Hosting

-To manual host Risa, just simply go into the `config` folder and edit the `config.txt` by replacing `YourDiscordBotTokenHere` with your discord app token and changing the file extension into `.json`.
+To manual host Risa, just simply go into the `config` folder and edit the `config.txt` by replacing `YourDiscordBotTokenHere` with your discord app token and changing the file extension from `.txt` to `.json`.

 #### Heroku Hosting

 Risa is now host-ready for heroku!
-To host, just simply use add your token as a config var to your heroku app with the name `BOT_TOKEN`.
+To host, just simply add your token as a config var to your heroku app with the name `BOT_TOKEN`.

 #### Command list